When you’re looking for new coaching clients, the various marketing strategies out there can be a little overwhelming.

 No matter where you are in your coaching journey, you have unique experiences and skills that you can pass on to others.
-Getting on stage is not about knowing all there is to know, but about sharing what you do know.
+Getting on stage is not about knowing all there is to know but about sharing what you do know about life coaching.

 Apply to be a guest speaker at recognized conferences, reach out to the organizers of virtual summits, and organize your own events.
 You don’t need to do anything big.
 Start with a workshop at your local coworking space or collaborate with a local business to give a talk about something their customers might be interested in.
 Your local Chamber of Commerce is another good place to reach out to.

 When you’ve built a solid reputation, speaking can even be one of the ways to get paid for your coaching expertise, alongside working directly with clients.